July 24, 1976: 14 Expos walks, Mangual’s three hits, three RBIs give Mets win during Olympic Games

 Apodaca breezed through the last two innings, earning a three-inning save behind Lolich.
 Kirby absorbed yet another loss.30

-Expos pitchers fell one shy of the team record (15) and three shy of the major-league record (18) for walks in a game.31 Even though there were no walk races on the Olympic calendar that day, Expos fans had seen more than enough walking.
+Expos pitchers fell one shy of the team record (15) and four shy of the major-league record (18) for walks in a game.31 Even though there were no walk races on the Olympic calendar that day, Expos fans had seen more than enough walking.

 Author’s Note